 Stern added that, when it becomes safe and possible for more people to resume commuting to an office, they may find they return to it naturally.
 “I think that our minds and our bodies are going to crave boundaries, so they’ll shift back into that previous boundary system quite quickly,” Stern said.
 “I think people are going to look for that, need that, and feel relieved by having that boundary set for them.”

 Those who continue working from home will seek boundaries in other ways: Maybe setting up a more permanent desk setup, moving their desk out of their bedroom, or setting stricter limits on work hours.

 If you stopped working out when the gyms closed, and then refused to go back when your gym reopened mid-pandemic, you’re definitely not alone.
 This has been a year of survival mode, and anything more physically stressful than that—like lifting weights, maintaining a running schedule, etc.—has felt like too much.
-While Whigman emphasized that adults generally need about 30 minutes of cardiovascular exercise per day (this could be as simple as a walk, or a half-hour of yoga), you can simply start moving around more when you feel like it and get back to feeling healthier.
+While Whigham emphasized that adults generally need about 30 minutes of cardiovascular exercise per day (this could be as simple as a walk, or a half-hour of yoga), you can simply start moving around more when you feel like it and get back to feeling healthier.

-As Whigman said, bodies are resilient; there’s no sense in looking back on how little you’ve moved in the past year and feeling bad about it, when you can look ahead and resolve to move around more in the future.
+As Whigham said, bodies are resilient; there’s no sense in looking back on how little you’ve moved in the past year and feeling bad about it, when you can look ahead and resolve to move around more in the future.

 “One thing for people to keep in mind is it’s never too late to become healthier,” she said.
 “The past is in the past, everything is always about what you can do moving forward.”